You want to apply Citizenship for adults

 The identity document must be issued by a competent authority in your country of origin.
 It also must include your photo.
 You must have applied for the document and/or collected it in person from the competent authority.
 A passport can be accepted as proof of your identity even if its period of validity has expired.

 The Swedish Migration Agency will not request that a person who has received a refugee status declaration contact the authorities in their country of origin.
-It is clear from your decision whether you have received a refugee status declaration.
+It is clear from the decision whether you have received a refugee status declaration.

 If you have previously submitted your passport to the Swedish Migration Agency, you can refer to this when you apply.
 You do this under the heading “Övrig information” [“Other information”] in the e-service or on the form.

-In some cases, the Swedish Migration Agency may consider that you have verified your identity even though your identification documents do not meet all of the requirements.
+In some cases, the Swedish Migration Agency may consider that you have verified your identity even though your identity documents do not meet all of the requirements.
 If you have several different documents that do not meet the requirements individually, we will assess whether together they can prove your identity.

 You should not submit your identity document when you apply.
 The Swedish Migration Agency will contact you if we need it.

-Identification documents from certain countries are subject to special requirements.
+Identity documents from certain countries are subject to special requirements.
 These countries are:

 • Afghanistan